stephendavidgregory/rstudio_and_git/README.md

 # Presentation: "Using [`git`](http://git-scm.com/) in [`RStudio`](https://www.rstudio.com/)"

-See the Quarto slides [here](git-rstudio-practical/git-rstudio-practical.qmd)
+See the Quarto slides [here](git-rstudio-practical/git-rstudio-practical.qmd) and a pdf [here](git-rstudio-practical/git-rstudio-practical.pdf).